modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

 To integrate Wrapyfi into the [facial expression recognition model](https://github.com/siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks), we first need to modify the model to accept and return data from and to the robot interfaces.

+This is achieved by using [Wrapyfi interfaces](https://github.com/modular-ml/wrapyfi-interfaces) which provide minimal examples of how to design the structure of templates and common interfaces, used for large-scale and complex applications.
+Templates and interfaces limit the types of data that can be transmitted.
+We can of course decide to transmit custom objects, something that Wrapyfi was designed to enable in the first place.
+However, in instances where we would like multiple applications to communicate and understand the information transmitted, a common structure *must* be introduced to avoid creating specific interfaces for each new application.

 ### Receiving Images from the Robot Interfaces